neondatabase/website/content/docs/guides/prisma-tutorial.md

 ## Step 12: Introspect a database using Prisma CLI

-Instead of creating a data model in your Prisma schema and using Prisma Migrate to create the database as you did in the previous steps, you can use Prisma's [Introspection](https://www.prisma.io/docs/concepts/components/introspection) tool to generate the data model from an existing database.
+Instead of creating data models in your Prisma schema and using Prisma Migrate to create database tables, as you did in the previous steps, you can use Prisma's [Introspection](https://www.prisma.io/docs/concepts/components/introspection) tool to generate data models from an existing database.

-Introspection is often used to generate an initial version of the data model when adding Prisma to an existing project, and may be more convenient than developing your data model manually.
+Introspection is often used to generate an initial version of the data model when adding Prisma to an existing project, and may be more convenient than developing your data model manually, especially if you have numerous tables or tables with many columns.

 Another use case for Introspection is when you are using a tool other than Prisma Migrate to perform schema migrations, or you are using plain SQL for schema changes.
 In this case, you might introspect your database after each schema change to re-generate your Prisma Client to reflect the  changes in your Prisma Client API.

 ### Create a schema in Neon

-Assume your database has extended version of the `Elements` table used to the previous steps.
+Let's assume your database has an extended version of the `Elements` table used in the previous steps.
 This table is called `Elements_ext`.
 Create that table in the Neon SQL Editor:

 1. Navigate to the [Neon console](https://console.neon.tech/).
 1. Select your project.
 1. Select the **SQL Editor**.
 1. Select the `main` branch of your project and select the `neondb` database.
-1. To create the `Elements_ext` table, enter the following statement into the editor and click **Run**.
+1. Enter the following statement into the editor and click **Run**.

 <Admonition type="note">
-Quotes are used for reserved keyword in PostgreSQL.
+Quotes are used for reserved keywords in PostgreSQL.
 </Admonition>

 ```sql